Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 # Problem-Specific Requirements and Actions

+When using @TBali’s PHP solver, you must first create subclasses for your problem-specific requirements and actions.
+These subclasses must assign a string value to the inherited `hash` attribute.
+Consider 9x9 Sudoku, where there are four types of requirements:

 In Sudoku, there are four fundamental types of requirements:

 1. Every cell must contain exactly one number.